reissbaker/st4t3/README.md

 * When you create a `machine`, it also checks to make sure the `Props` type you've given it matches the props expected by the states.
 If a state requires a property, you can't accidentally forget to include it in the machine props.
+* When you create a `child`, it makes sure that the parent state actually responds to all of the messages the child states have requested to be able to send to the parent.
+You can't create children that will dispatch events to you that you don't know about.
+* That being said, children are allowed to have events you don't know about;
+  they might use those events to privately communicate to their own children, for example.
+Similarly, your parent is allowed to have events you don't know about.
+The only assertion is that if a child declares it will send *you* a message, you must be aware of that message.
 * A state can only transition to the states it names in its class definition.
   As a result, you have to use string literals &mdash; the compiler can't analyze dynamic strings passed in at runtime.
 That being said, this